Monday, December 19, 2011

 He acted like he hadn’t heard a word I said.
 Just sat there staring straight ahead, looking like he was busy concentrating on speed limits and work zone warnings.
 But those shaking shoulders gave it away.

-It was the best laugh he’s had in a month.
+It was the best laugh he’d had all month.